 17.35 Copyright—Damages—Statutory Damages (17 U.S.C. § 504(c))

-The plaintiff is entitled to [statutory] damages for each work infringed.
+The plaintiff [name] is entitled to [statutory] damages for each work infringed.
 In determining [statutory] damages, you may consider the following factors:

 the revenue lost by the copyright holder as a result of the infringement;